Are you visiting Copenhagen in winter and you’re wondering what are the best things to do? I’ve got you covered!

 About Freetown Christiania

-Many guides list Christiania as one of the best places to visit in Copenhagen, but not many are giving detailed information about it.
+Many guides list Christiania as one of the best places to visit in Copenhagen, but not many give detailed information about it.
 For example, I feel like it’s important to know that you’re not allowed to take pictures there and if you were to break this rule, you might even get into trouble.

 The people here live after their own rules and laws, often in self-made houses, or old military barracks.
 It all started in 1971 when a group of people occupied the abandoned military buildings that existed in the area.